 Keep Your Left Arm Straight

-While playing golf with your husband, he will give give you golf tips like “keep your left arm straight.”
+While playing couples golf with your husband or partner, they will give give you golf tips like “keep your left arm straight.”
 Keep in mind, you already have your head down with your chin on your chest as you set up to the golf ball.
 AND… We are now adding a stiff straight left arm.